The need for balancing power increases

 Hyropower is Finland’s largest balancing power.

-We have also started assessing the regulation capacity of combined production plants – CHP plants.
+We have been systematically increased the flexibility of production our combined production plants – CHP plants.
 Combined production refers to plants that produce both heat and power simultaneously.
 The main purpose of a CHP plant is to produce steam for a local industrial plant or district heat for consumers, but it also produces electricity.
-We want to identify the opportunities these combined production plants offer to support the Finnish electricity system flexibly and based on market terms.
+Our CHP power plants take part in producing balancing power to support the Finnish electricity system flexibly and based on market terms.